Life insurance for parents in the UK

 The key benefits of writing your policy into trust are:

-- Avoid or minimise 40% inheritance tax (over the £325,000 threshold)
+- Avoid or minimise 40% inheritance tax, (over the £325,000 threshold)

-When you have a baby not only does this have an impact on your time, but also on your level of disposable income.
-Raising a child in the UK is not cheap.
+When you have a baby not only does this have an impact on your time, but also on your disposable income.
+Raising a child in the UK is expensive.

 - Make sure your policy term is not unnecessarily long

 - Live a healthier lifestyle, (lose weight, stop smoking, exercise regularly)

 - Don’t overprotect yourself/take out more cover than you need